yesnik/symfony-guides/cache.md

 - `symfony console cache:clear` - clear cache.
 On next request new cache will be built.
 - `rm -rf var/cache/dev/http_cache/` - clear HTTP Cache

+**Note:** If you need to purge the cache often, it probably means that the *caching strategy* should be tweaked (by lowering the TTL or by using a validation strategy instead of an expiration one).

 ## Example

 Cache has it's own config file: `config/packages/cache.yaml`.